Document Attestation - The Definitive Guide (2023)

 2. The Notary Public then places their signature and stamp on the document.

-As we’ve already discussed, an authentication confirms that the signature or seal in your documents is genuine, valid, and recognized.
+As we’ve already discussed, an apostille certificate confirms that the signature or seal in your documents is genuine, valid, and recognized.

-Once at their end, Global Affairs Canada studies the document to confirm that the signature or seal on your document is genuine.
-If all’s well, they issue a certificate of authenticity.
+Once at their end, Global Affairs Canada and all other competent authorities study the document to confirm that the signature or seal on your document is genuine.
+If all’s well, they issue an apostille certificate.
+The apostille validates your Canadian document.

 Additional Resource: View Your Attestation Checklist